Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 What a Good Warranty Looks Like

-A quality warranty for a mid-to-high-end massage chair ($4,000+) should include at minimum: 3 years on rollers and mechanisms, 2 years on electrical components, and labor included in both.
+A quality warranty for a mid-to-high-end massage chair (mid tier and up) should include at minimum: 3 years on rollers and mechanisms, 2 years on electrical components, and labor included in both.
 Anything shorter than this on rollers suggests the manufacturer does not have confidence in their own mechanism quality.

 The best warranties in the category provide 3-5 years on all mechanical and electrical components with labor included.
 Medical Breakthrough chairs, some Infinity models, and Synca Wellness chairs tend to have strong warranty terms relative to their price tier.
 Always confirm current warranty terms directly with the retailer before purchasing -- manufacturers update their terms and what you see on a review site may not reflect current coverage.